A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Methodology

 \subsection{Feature Rectification via Prototype Alignment}

+The proposed approach systematically eliminates backdoor-induced deviations in feature representations while maintaining the model's core classification performance.
+In general, backdoor attacks involve malicious clients injecting trigger-infused samples with target labels, causing the model to misclassify these inputs.
+This leads to a shift in the target class prototype, either pulling it toward the attack samples or creating a fake prototype, along with increased intra-class variance.
 In this phase, CLIP-Fed utilizes the CLIP model, which is equipped with rich prior knowledge, as an auxiliary module to guide the rectification and retraining of the feature extraction module of global model on the server.
 In backdoor models, the feature extraction module exhibits the increased sensitivity to trigger-associated patterns.
-Existing research~\cite{DBLP:conf/aaai/ShiZYLXQ24} has shown that leveraging CLIP's strongly supervised feature prototypes can effectively guide the generation of federated features.
-Inspired by this insight, we employ contrastive learning between CLIP-derived class prototypes and features generated by the global model feature extractor, thus mitigating prototype deviations caused by backdoor trigger interference.
+Existing research~\cite{DBLP:conf/aaai/ShiZYLXQ24} has evidenced that using CLIP's strongly supervised feature prototypes can guide the generation of federated features.
+Inspired by this fact, we employ contrastive learning between CLIP-derived class prototypes and features generated by the global model feature extractor, thereby mitigating prototype deviations caused by backdoor trigger interference.
 As shown in Eq.~\ref{eq:lossproto1}, in the first part, we treat the output of the feature extractor $v_i^c$ (Sample $i$ belonging to class $c$) and the output of CLIP's visual encoder $e_{c, \text{clip}}^I$ as positive pairs, while considering the output of the feature extractor $v_i^c$ and other class prototypes $e_{k, \text{extractor}}$ from the feature extractor as negative pairs.

 where $sim\left\langle \cdot \right\rangle$ denotes cosine similarity and $\tau$ is a temperature hyperparameter.
 As shown in Eq.~(\ref{eq:lossproto2}), in the second part, we form positive pairs between the feature extractor's output $v_i^c$ and outputs of the CLIP's text encoder $e_{c, \text{clip}}^T$, with negative pairs being the feature extractor's output $v_i^c$ and other class prototypes $e_{k, \text{clip}}^T$ from the CLIP's text encoder.